aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 .. literalinclude:: include/snippets/demo_calcjob.py

 Download the :download:`demo_calcjob.py <include/snippets/demo_calcjob.py>` script to your working directory.
-You can download the file to the AiiDAlab cluster by right clicking on the link, selecting "Copy link address", and using ``wget``:
+Remember that you can download the file to the AiiDAlab cluster by right clicking on the link, selecting "Copy link address", and using ``wget``:

 .. code-block:: console